Alleppey Houseboat Review In Kerala Backwaters India

 Are you thinking about going on an Alleppey Houseboat but equally unsure whether you should just go on an Alleppey Boat Cruise instead?
 We weighed up the options because a boat cruise is much cheaper, plus it’s only for a few hours.
 Here’s everything we learnt about going to Alleppey to cruise along the Kerala backwaters.

-After a lovely eight days chilling out on the beautiful Varkala Beach in Southern Kerala, we decided to get moving again and headed two hours north to Alleppey, known for the famous house boats in the backwaters.
+After a lovely eight days chilling out on the beautiful Varkala Beach in Southern Kerala, we decided to get moving again and headed two hours north to explore the Alleppey house boats in the Kerala backwaters.